thunder9866/contractV2/README.md

 ### Disclosure

-Any vulnerability or bug discovered must be reported only to the following email: contact@dodoex.io; must not be disclosed publicly; must not be disclosed to any other person, entity or email address prior to disclosure to the contact@potatoswap.finance email; and must not be disclosed in any way other than to the contact@potatoswap.finance email.
-In addition, disclosure to contact@dodoex.io must be made promptly following discovery of the vulnerability.
+Any vulnerability or bug discovered must be reported only to the following email: contact@potatoswap.finance; must not be disclosed publicly; must not be disclosed to any other person, entity or email address prior to disclosure to the contact@potatoswap.finance email; and must not be disclosed in any way other than to the contact@potatoswap.finance email.
+In addition, disclosure to contact@potatoswap.finance must be made promptly following discovery of the vulnerability.
 Please include as much information about the vulnerability as possible, including:

  - The conditions on which reproducing the bug is contingent.
  - The steps needed to reproduce the bug or, preferably, a proof of concept.